-- II-B-22 Questionable Disbursements I noted no disbursements for parties, banquets, or other entertainment for employees that I believe may constitute an unlawful expenditure from public funds as defined in an Attorney General's opinion dated April 25, 1979. - II-C-22 Travel Expense No disbursements of City money for travel expenses for spouses of City officials or employees were noted. - II-D-22 Business Transactions No business transactions between the City and City officials and/or employees were noted. - II-E-22 Restricted Donor Activity No transactions were noted between the City, City officials, City employees and restricted donors in compliance with Chapter 68B of the Code of Iowa. - II-F-22 Bond Coverage Surety bond coverage of City officials and employees is in accordance with statutory provisions.
-The amount of coverage should be reviewed annually to ensure coverage is adequate for current operations. - II-G-22 Deposits and Investments I noted no instance of noncompliance with the deposit and investment provisions of Chapter 12B and 12C of the Code of Iowa and the City's investment policy. - II-H-22 Tax Increment Financing Chapter 403.19 of the Code of Iowa provides that a municipality may certify loans, advances, indebtedness and bonds (indebtedness) to the County Auditor which qualify for reimbursement from incremental property tax.
+- II-A-23 Certified Budget Disbursements during the year ended June 30, 2023 did not exceed the amounts budgeted in any function.
+Chapter 384.20 of the Code of Iowa states, in part, Public monies may not be expended or encumbered except under an annual or continuing appropriation. - II-B-23 Questionable Disbursements I noted no disbursements for parties, banquets, or other entertainment for employees that I believe may constitute an unlawful expenditure from public funds as defined in an Attorney General's opinion dated April 25, 1979. - II-C-23 Travel Expense No disbursements of City money for travel expenses for spouses of City officials or employees were noted. - II-D-23 Business Transactions No business transactions between the City and City officials and/or employees were noted. - II-E-23 Restricted Donor Activity No transactions were noted between the City, City officials, City employees and restricted donors in compliance with Chapter 68B of the Code of Iowa. - II-F-23 Bond Coverage Surety bond coverage of City officials and employees is in accordance with statutory provisions.
+The amount of coverage should be reviewed annually to ensure coverage is adequate for current operations. - II-G-23 Deposits and Investments I noted no instance of noncompliance with the deposit and investment provisions of Chapter 12B and 12C of the Code of Iowa and the City's investment policy. - II-H-23 Tax Increment Financing Chapter 403.19 of the Code of Iowa provides that a municipality may certify loans, advances, indebtedness and bonds (indebtedness) to the County Auditor which qualify for reimbursement from incremental property tax.
 The County Auditor provides for the division of property tax to repay the certified indebtedness and provides available incremental property tax in subsequent fiscal years without further certification by the City until the amount of certified indebtedness is paid.
 Urban Renewal Area TIF Indebtedness was certified to the County Auditor before December 1, and no exceptions were noted.